DavidBoja/FPv1/README.md

 1. Setup the paths and variables in `config.yaml` under the `LOAD-BENCHMARK` category
 2. Run `python load_benchmark.py` script -- additionally modifying the script to your needs

+We provide the `evaluate.py` script that can be used to evaluate your results.
+The assumption is that your results are stored in the same way the `data/benchmark_ico12_overlap60plus_withT.csv` file is.

+To evaluate the RR, RRE and RTE measures on the benchmark:
+1. Setup the paths and variables in `config.yaml` under the `EVALUATE` category
+2. Run `python evaluate.py` script

 ## Notes on Icosahaedron

 The regular icosahaedron has 12 vertices and 20 triangular faces.
 Each vertex lies on the unit sphere and acts as a viewpoint from which we generate the partial point cloud.
 To obtain a higher resolution of the viewpoints, we provide a splitting strategy for the icosahaedron.
 To split an icosahaedron, each edge is split to create an additional vertex.
 This vertex is then projected to the unit sphere.